EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Hardware Experiments

-The results for the planner benchmark are summarized in Fig.~\ref{fig:spot_planner_quantitative}, where we considered 3 round trips to and from the goal (6 trials in total) for each method.
-Qualitative visualizations are provided in Fig.~\ref{fig:spot_planner_qualitative}.
+The qualitative and quantitative results comparing planners' abilities to mitigate the risk due to aleatoric uncertainty are shown in Fig.~\ref{fig:spot_planner_qualitative} and Fig.~\ref{fig:spot_planner_quantitative}.
+We considered 3 round trips to and from the goal (6 trials in total) for each method.

 Overall, \cvardyn{} with $\alpha=0.9$ achieved the best time-to-goal and success rate, consistent with the indoor experiments in Sec.~\ref{sec:results:indoor_exp_rc}.
 The \cvarcost{} planner was more conservative by staying far from the bushes.
-In comparison, the baseline and the \cvardyn{} planner with $\alpha=1$ (WayFAST~\cite{Gasparino2022wayfast}) both suffered from noisy real-world traction, causing wide turns.
-Notably, when the soft penalty for grass and bush semantic types was too high, the baseline planner could not find any solution to the goal, thus requiring human interventions and long mission time.
+In comparison, the baseline and WayFAST both suffered from noisy real-world traction, causing wide turns.
+Notably, when the soft penalty for grass and bush semantic types was too high, the baseline planner was stuck in local minima, thus requiring human interventions and long mission time.